yukselh20/ticketAppLab6/README.md

 ## Overview

 This is a console-based Java application that allows you to manage a collection of Ticket objects interactively.
-The application loads Ticket data from a JSON file at startup, supports a variety of commands to manipulate the collection, and saves changes back to the file.
+The application loads Ticket data from a JSON file at startup, supports a variety of common.commands to manipulate the collection, and saves changes back to the file.
 It demonstrates key Java features such as Collections, generics, file I/O, and robust error handling—all implemented following SOLID principles.

 ## Features